dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**You have to fight through some bad days to earn the best days of your life.**
+**You will never always be motivated.
+You have to learn to be disciplined.**

 Anonymous